rafidahrafalaia/Odoo/README.md

 ```
 npx sequelize-cli db:migrate
 ```
+### Set env file
+in env.example remove the .example set it to your configuration

 ### Set Loaders
 Folder loaders contain everything that will automatically run first when server is running, it contains:
 - Express, for build express server.
 Here are the setup: